Transformers for Modeling Physical Systems: Introduction

 \section{Introduction}

-The transformer model~\citep{vaswani2017attention}, built on self-attention, has largely become the state-of-the-art approach for a large set of neural language processing (NLP) tasks including language modeling, text classification, question answering, etc. Although more recent transformer work is focused on unsupervised pre-training of extremely large models~\citep{devlin2018bert, radford2019language, dai2019transformer, liu2019roberta}, the original transformer model garnered attention due to its ability to out-perform other state-of-the-art methods by learning longer-term dependencies without recurrent connections.
+The transformer model~\citep{vaswani2017attention}, built on self-attention, has largely become the state-of-the-art approach for a large set of natural language processing (NLP) tasks including language modeling, text classification, question answering, etc. Although more recent transformer work is focused on unsupervised pre-training of extremely large models~\citep{devlin2018bert, radford2019language, dai2019transformer, liu2019roberta}, the original transformer model garnered attention due to its ability to out-perform other state-of-the-art methods by learning longer-term dependencies without recurrent connections.
 Given that the transformer model was originally developed for NLP, nearly all related work has been rightfully confined within this field with only a few exceptions.
 Here, we focus on the development of transformers to model dynamical systems that can replace otherwise expensive numerical solvers.
 In other words, we are interested in using transformers to learn the language of physics.

-The surrogate modeling of physical systems is a research field that has existed for several decades and is a large on going effort in scientific machine learning.
-A surrogate model is defined as an approximate model of a physical phenomenon that is designed to replace an expensive computational solver that would otherwise be needed to resolve the system of interest.
-The key characteristic of surrogate models is their ability to model a distribution of initial or boundary conditions rather than learning just one solution.
-This is arguably essential for the justification of training a deep learning model versus using a standard numerical solver.
+The surrogate modeling of physical systems is a research field that has existed for several decades and is a large ongoing effort in scientific machine learning.
+Past literature has explored multiple surrogate approaches including Gaussian processes~\cite{bilionis2013multi, bilionis2016bayesian, atkinson2019structured}, polynomial chaos expansions~\cite{xiu2002wiener}, reduced-order models~\cite{chakraborty2018efficient, gao2020non}, reservoir computing~\cite{tanaka2019recent} and deep neural networks~\cite{zhu2018bayesian, tripathy2018deep, geneva2020modeling}.
+A surrogate model is defined as a computationally inexpensive approximate model of a physical phenomenon that is designed to replace an expensive computational solver that would otherwise be needed to resolve the system of interest.
+An important characteristic of surrogate models is their ability to model a distribution of initial or boundary conditions rather than learning just one solution.
+This is arguably essential for the justification of training a deep learning model versus using a standard numerical solver, particularly in the context of utilizing deep learning methods which tend to have expensive training procedures.
 The most tangible applications of surrogates are for optimization, design and inverse problems where many repeated simulations are typically needed.
-With the growing interest in deep learning, deep neural networks have been used for surrogate modeling a large range of physical systems in recent literature.